Trans fat: Shortenings

 High levels of TFAs have been recorded in popular "fast food" meals.
+In fast-food chains, trans fat levels can vary with location.
 An analysis of samples of McDonald's French fries collected in 2004 and 2005 found that fries served in New York City contained twice as much trans fat as in Hungary, and 28 times as much as in Denmark, where trans fats are restricted.
 For Kentucky Fried Chicken products, the pattern was reversed: the Hungarian product containing twice the trans fat of the New York product.
 Even within the United States, there was variation, with fries in New York containing 30% more trans fat than those from Atlanta.

 Breast milk

 It has been established that trans fats in human breast milk fluctuate with maternal consumption of trans fat, and that the amount of trans fats in the bloodstream of breastfed infants fluctuates with the amounts found in their milk.
 In 1999, reported percentages of trans fats (compared to total fats) in human milk ranged from 1% in Spain, 2% in France, 4% in Germany, and 7% in Canada and the U.S.